FIREPLACE ASHES, 16 GREAT WAYS TO DISPOSE OF THEM

 Chicken coop wood ash bathPin

-This is particularly useful in the winter because chickens can’t find a place that is dry to have a dust bath and so by putting some ashes in the coop with them they have the perfect alternative to carry out this routine.
+This is particularly useful in the winter because chickens can’t find a place that is dry to have a dust bath so by putting some ashes in the coop with them they have the perfect alternative to carry out this routine.

 This bath is easy to make, just mix equal parts ash with sand and your chickens will be happy.